 How often do you take the time to ask your customers what they think about your service?
 When they ask questions, how much effort do you make to answer them properly?
 Customer service expert Derek Bishop stresses the importance of listening to your customers

-It is important to truly understand what's driving the reason for your customers' actions.
-For example, what is the real reason they are contacting you with queries, rather than just answering them.
+It is important to truly understand what's driving your customers' actions.
+For example, what is the real reason they are contacting you with queries?

-Understanding the customer's emotional status and understanding how you can not only provide a good service, but one that creates an emotional connection with their personal circumstances is critical, so consider engaging a group of your customers in helping you shape what you do to meet and exceed customer expectations in these challenges circumstances.
+Understanding the customer's emotional status and understanding how you can provide a good service that creates an emotional connection with their personal circumstances is critical.
+Consider engaging a group of your customers in helping you shape what you do to meet and exceed customer expectations.

-Depending on what sector you provide services in, the frequency of changing circumstances will vary.
-Customers these days have a huge amount of information available to them from a variety of sources, which means the questions they will ask you are likely to be more in-depth, and very specific to themselves.
-Keeping your front line staff up to date and in a position where they can confidently answer questions from concerned customers will naturally create a greater feeling of confidence for the customer, helping retention.
+Depending on what sector you operate in, the frequency of changing circumstances will vary.
+Customers increasingly have access toa huge amount of information, which means any questions they do ask are likely to be more in-depth, and very specific to themselves.
+Keeping your front line staff up to date and in a position where they can confidently answer questions from concerned customers will naturally create a greater feeling of confidence for the customer, helping increase customer retention.

 It is extremely important to pro-actively communicate with customers and help them.
-Websites will be receiving higher hits and the updating of the information should be increased in line with what customers are likely to expect from you.
+Websites will be receiving higher hits so it's important that online information should be updated frequently to meet customer expectations.
 If they can't find the information on the website, they will either make choices without the information or find out through different methods - all of which could potentially have a negative impact on your business.

 Consider your customer-facing staff - how they feel, plus their views, will have a direct bearing on how they interact with customers.
 It is hugely important to engage with your staff and communicate actively with them.
 If your staff are extremely well informed, they will display this confidence when communicating with the customers.
-Sadly, often communication drops at times like this, as leaders are so busy working out what needs to be done, unfortunately communication is not seen as a high enough priority.
+Sadly, often communication drops as it is not seen as a high enough priority.

 The retail sector is an interesting one.
-I was in a quality brand retail store the other day looking at spending a few hundred pounds.
-In this particular store I was looking at a bag for my laptop and the sales assistant approached me and said: "Feel free to take the packing out of the inside of the bag, I've got nothing else to do than re-pack it afterwards so it'll give me something to do."
+I was in a quality brand retail store recently looking at a bag for my laptop.
+The sales assistant approached me and said: "Feel free to take the packing out of the inside of the bag, I've got nothing else to do than re-pack it afterwards so it'll give me something to do."
 Clearly, they were struggling with sales volumes, but rather than focusing on helping me as a customer, they talked about themselves and how bored they were.
 In contrast, in another store the sales assistant was so keen to assist me in my buying decision that it was extremely annoying - their eagerness was irritating, and verged on desperation.
 Both created such a negative customer experience that I didn't purchase from either.

 The risk of creating an unplanned negative effect on the customer experience is significantly higher in pressure periods - leaders should ensure they are actively engaging and supporting their staff.